NeerajSalunke/Dapp-Voting-App/README.md

-# Getting Started with Create React App
+# Online Voting Dapp

-## This is a online voting Web App based on Ethereum Blockchain :computer:
+## This is a online voting Dapp based on Ethereum Blockchain :computer: